Update June 28, 2019: Updated matchup guides to include Amano-Stun, Triamids, and Magnet Warriors

 If they’re running a build with Master of Destiny, you’ll want to commit as few face-up cards as possible unless you’re starting plays with Aloof Lupine going first.
 If the opponent has at least one card in hand, always be sure to target and banish their monsters with Dimension.
 Retrieve your second Dimension as early as possible in case they topdeck their Spider or they are maining Cosmic Cyclones.
 If Desperado is summoned, target backrow to play around World Legacy Clash and commit to Daedlaus so offensive pushes can begin.
 The other safe way to commit is when they have no monsters on their side of the board that would otherwise proc Desperado or fall into World Legacy Clash.
 Falling into World Legacy Clash is generally the worst possible outcome next to double Pot of Greed.
 Er, uh...
 Cup of Ace.

 A matchup heavily dependant on who has the best and earliest setup.
 Amano-Iwato shuts down all of your monster effects, even from the hand or Banish pile.
 Getting Asymmetaphys and Metaphys Dimension face-up and activated before they can be shut down by Dark Bribe or Rebirth of Parsath is crucial, opening the opportunity for Dimension to pick off your opponent's cards one by one.
 Metaphys Tyrant Dragon summoned off another Tyrant (assuming Amano isn't live or Tyrant doesn't get counter-trapped) works past any of their defensive backrow, but is still vulnerable to a World Legacy Clash.
+The new Invoked engine the deck incorporates is easy to out with the standard core plays: banish with Metaphys Daedalus only when a fusion is summoned that is bigger than Tyrant and special summon a Metaphys monster off of Metaphys Dimension to block an attack from Invoked Magellanica if necessary.

 The earlier you can get out a Tyrant-summoned Metaphys Tyrant Dragon, the better.
 Immunity to traps such as Triamid Pulse and the 2900 body Tyrant provides are their biggest hurdles in this matchup.
 Pulse can easily pick off your Asymmetaphys and Metaphys Dimension, and most of their monsters are normal summoned--making them impervious to Metaphys Daedalus.
 Aside from Pulse, Triamid Kingolem is your primary bane.
 Giving all of their Triamids properties similar to Armades, Keeper of Boundaries, your opponent ignores defensive options like Sphere Kuriboh or Drowning Mirror Force.
 Keep an eye out for Triamid Dancer, as its ATK boosts are cumulative and can boost other Triamids to levels that even Tyrant can’t attack over in conjunction with Kingolem.